 Bandar Seri Begawan, Thursday, 28th October 2021

-His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam, this afternoon chaired the 4th ASEAN-Russia Summit to Commemorate the 30th Anniversary of Dialogue Relations.
-The Summit was held virtually via video conference from Baitul Mesyuarah, Istana Nurul Iman.
+His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam, this afternoon attended the Press Conference of the 38 th and 39th ASEAN Summits and Related Summits via virtual video conference from Baitul Mesyuarah, Istana Nurul Iman.

 Ministry of Foreign Affairs

 The Association of Southeast Asian Nations or ASEAN was founded on 8 August 1967 in Bangkok by the five original Member Countries; Indonesia, Malaysia, Philippines, Singapore, and Thailand.
 Brunei Darussalam joined ASEAN on 7 January 1984